AC209a-AlzheimersProject/alzheimers-project/model_longitudinal.md

 ### 2.1.1 Logistic Regression Disease progression model for baseline normal patients based only on time till last visit

-- **The following confusion matrix**: Modeling the disease progression from Normal Baseline progressing to MCI/AD only based on time till last visit.
+**The following confusion matrix**: Modeling the disease progression from **normal Baseline progressing to MCI/AD at last visit** only based on time till last visit.